coin-workshop/coine-2020-new-zealand/contact.md

 # Contact

-For any questions about COINE 2020 @ AAMAS please send an e-mail to one of the co-chairs at
+For any questions about COINE 2020 @ AAMAS, please send an e-mail to

 coine2020@easychair.org